A modern guide to stepping up your job interviewing game.

 - Salary indication

 It's a great idea to introduce the interview process to your team.
-Show them how to use it, tell them what to look for during an interview and explain the importance of semi-structured interviews.
+Show them your interview scorecard, how to use it, tell them what to look for during an interview and explain the importance of semi-structured interviews.
 Remember, the more structured, the less biased :)

 You look forward to going to work every morning and every candidate should be equally excited about coming to join your team.
 The best way to show them why is to share the values and vision that make your company unique.